JamesMMiller/zio-chat/BACKLOG.md

      - ScalaDoc coverage >80%
      - API documentation complete
      - Examples added

-## Implementation Notes
-- Follow git workflow defined in GIT.md
-- Create feature branches from develop
-- Use PR template for all changes
-- Reference task IDs in commits and PRs
-- Mark AI-assisted changes in commits
-- Updates to BACKLOG.md should mark completed tasks with ✅
-- Each PR should update relevant documentation

 ## Definition of Done
 - Code changes reviewed and approved